TumisangF/TumisangF/README.md

 <!--- 📫 How to reach me: ...-->
 <!--- 😄 Pronouns: ...
 <!--- ⚡ Fun fact: ...-->
-Data Analyst seeking full time role in the field of Data.
+Machine Learning Engineer seeking full time role in the field of Data.
 <br>
 📫Email: tumisangfokase@gmail.com
 <br>